-ARTICLE 17 - Technological Change
+Article 17 - Technological Change

-17.01 In the event the employer should wish to introduce changes or new methods of operations which require new, different or greater skills than are possessed by the employees under the present method of operations, such employees shall be given a period of time mutually agreed upon by the Union and the employer to perfect or acquire the skills necessitated by the change or new method of operations.
+- 17.01 In the event the Employer should wish to introduce technological changes or new methods of operations which require new, different or greater skills than are possessed by the employees under the present method of operations, such employees shall be given a period of time mutually agreed upon by the Union and the Employer to perfect or acquire the skills necessitated by the change or new method of operations.
+The Employer will work with the Union to ensure that mutually selected workers are trained in the new methods of operation. - 17.02 Where the Employer determines that special training is required as a result of the above change or the use of new method of operation in seasonal positions, the seasonal employee(s) shall be given the necessary paid training to be able to perform the operations.

-ARTICLE 18 - General Conditions
+Article 18 - General Conditions

 - 18.01 Adequate restroom facilities will be provided in accordance with the statutes of British Columbia and shall be maintained in a clean condition by the employer. - 18.02 The employer agrees that when choosing additional or alternate spaces for use as shop or office facilities that adequate parking will be available within a reasonable distance.
-If this space is in a commercial lot the cost will be the responsibility of the employee. - 18.03 It is understood and agreed that the employer may require that the employee sign and be bound by a reasonable letter of confidentiality as a condition of employment.

-- 18.04 Lunchroom facilities with adequate seating and tables for all employees working in the company's shops shall be provided at the primary worksites and maintained in a clean condition by the employer. - 18.05 A minimum of ten (10) minutes of pick up and wash up time will be allowed prior to quitting by the shop supervisor. - 18.06 No employee shall be required to supply any tools on the employer's premises other than the tools as described in Article 27.
-The employee may supply additional tools at their discretion. - 18.07 A minimum of four (4) truck loaders will be dispatched to load and unload semi-trailers.
+If this space is in a commercial lot the cost will be the responsibility of the employee. - 18.03 It is understood and agreed that the employer may require that the employee sign and be bound by a reasonable letter of confidentiality as a condition of employment. - 18.04 Lunchroom facilities with adequate seating and tables for all employees working in the company's shops shall be provided at the primary worksites and maintained in a clean condition by the employer. - 18.05 A minimum of ten (10) minutes of pick up and wash up time will be allowed prior to quitting by the shop supervisor. - 18.06 No employee shall be required to supply any tools on the employer's premises other than the tools as described in Article 26.
+The employee may supply additional tools at their-discretion. - 18.07 A minimum of four (4) truck loaders will be dispatched to load and unload semitrailers.
 A minimum of two (2) truck loaders will be dispatched to load and unload one (1) ton through five (5) ton trucks.
-When a loader is required to drive a production vehicle they shall be paid as a driver.

-ARTICLE 19 - Canadian Entertainment Industry Retirement Plan
+Article 19 - Canadian Entertainment Industry Retirement Plan

-19.01 Employees at the time of hire, shall complete a Canadian Entertainment Industry Retirement Plan application or sign a declaration of waiver to decline participation in the plan, therefore forfeiting the Employer's contributions.
+19.01 Employees at the time of hire, who are eligible, shall complete a Canadian Entertainment Industry Retirement Plan application or sign a declaration of waiver to decline participation in the plan, therefore forfeiting the Employer's contributions.
 The employer shall provide copies of all waivers to the Union.